 e.
 Stormwater pollution prevention activities (including Low Impact Development) that are not specifically required by a draft or final National Pollutant Discharge Elimination System (NPDES), Phase I or Phase II Stormwater permit; and

 f.
-Special projects that meet one or more of the state priorities identified on Page 5 (Section 3.b.)
+Special projects that meet one or more of the state priorities identified below.

 b.
 State priority.
 State priorities are described in the Funding Description section.
 Additionally, the NPS Program is interested in supporting the following types of projects: